fedtti/classic-arcade-game-clone/README.md

 ## Installing

 While the Udacity mentors suggest using `SimpleHTTPServer` in Python, being a front-end developer I prefer the `http-server` package of Node.js.
+If you know what you’re doing, it’s up to you! :wink:

 ### Prerequisites